-Now, if we are trying to create life long health, think of the 80/20 concept.
+Now, if a person is trying to create life long health, think of the 80/20 concept.
 This means that 80% of the week is structured and the other 20% means having a little fun or refuels.
-To eat clean, or with goal-specific intention, then the creation of menus or meal plans are vitally important.
-When we create a menu or plan for our weekly eating, we are placing so much intention behind our bites (You are more than welcome to contact me to help you with meal planning, for I would be happy to create one with your goals and preferences in mind).
-The other 20% of your eating would be to have that special dinner out once a week, or maybe a small dessert twice a week.
+To eat clean, or with goal-specific intention, then the creation of macro based menus or macro based meal plans are vitally important.
+When a person creates a menu or plan for their weekly eating, they are placing so much intention behind their bites.
+The other 20% of your eating would be to have that special dinner out once a week, or maybe a small dessert twice a week that you predetermine will be in your weekly meal planning.
 When we give ourselves the ability to choose "yes I can," " yes I will," or "I do not want that" we give ourselves more control.
 When we approach food with "I can't" statements it's easier to get discouraged, to feel left out, have more self-pity and to let of go of control because it places us in a position of restriction from our free-will.
 The 80/20 lifestyle makes reaching long term health goals easier.
 Why is it easier?
 It's easier because you are in control-you the have power to decide.
 Living with intention is all about owning and creating your own power and to have ownership of your actions.
 Living with intention means taking responsibility for your own health.

 To live by the 80/20 lifestyle does take planning, and with planning follows intention.
 Yet, as we all know, life is full of challenges.
-To live the fit life you have to be prepared.
-These are my simple solutions: eat a small meal every 3 hours (so pack accordingly) and be sure you have a protein source with each meal to keep you fuller longer, drink at least 3/4 of a gallon of water a day, stick to your goals, move your body, and never give up.
+To live the fit life a person does need to be prepared.
+These are my simple solutions: eat a small meal every 3 hours (this can mean three meals a day with two snack, but pack your food accordingly) and be sure you have a protein source with each meal to keep you feeling fuller longer, drink at least 3/4 of a gallon of water a day, move your body daily, make time to practice gratitude, and never give up.
 I make sure that I always have food with me, even if it's just protein powder.
-I always carry a jug of water with me, and I plan my meals out every week.
-I also make sure to move my body 5 days a week for at least an hour.
-Could I eat whatever?
-Sure I can, but the difference is that I want to feel and look a certain way, so I choose to be prepared and planned.
+I always carry a jug of water with me, I plan my meals out every week, and I map out my macros every morning after breakfast.
+I also make sure to do resistance training 4-5 times a week, and go on long walks daily for at least one hour (or at least get 10k steps a day) Are there days I eat whatever?
+Sure there are those days, but I don't let them snowball.
+I could eat whatever, whenever, but the difference is that I want to feel and look a certain way, so I choose to be prepared and planned.
 I choose to live with intention.
 I choose to own my power, my health, and my actions.

 I understand we all have a certain body type too, so what I'm capable of physically, mentally, and/or financially will be different from one person to the next.
 I, like all people, prefer certain activities over others.
 I also prefer certain foods over others.
 With that being said, make sure you listen to yourself.
 For example, a bodybuilder lifestyle might not work for you, but maybe you'd enjoy certain parts of it, like it's structure when it comes to meal planning.
 Also, just because your mind says "I want ice cream" doesn't mean to give in with a rapid "yes."
 It's important to see that a big part of food is mental and emotional.
 Before eating, answer this question: Is this food going to make my body feel nourished, sustained and whole?
 If you know that the food may taste good in the moment, but leave you crashing an hour later then make a better selection.
 For instance, select the apple over the Snickers bar.
 Both are sweet, but only one is packed with lasting nutrients.
-One thing I like to offer clients is tapping in to understanding their own body type and helping them to connect more deeply to how their body responds to exercise and food.
-I also personally approach all my goals in a holistic way to ensure the growth of my mind, soul and body.
-By connecting to who we are as bodies also helps us to channel our expansion of intentional living.
+Also, ask yourself: does it fit my macros?
+If not, have it tomorrow.
+This is where the 80/20 concept comes in and will help you to manage those cravings.